-Poor employee relations result in higher turnover and lower productivity.
+Good employee relations result in lower turnover and higher productivity.
 Millions of American employees are working at home for the first time.
 It has never been more important for managers to step up their efforts to support and engage remote employees.
 As well as those who work onsite.

 Employee Relations Strategies: 5 Takeaways

 - Only 42% of U.S. employees look forward to coming to work, compared to 84% of those recognized by Fortune 100 as “The Best Companies to Work For.”
 Fortune 100 (requires registration)

 - The World Health Organization has codified a new type of health condition that threatens the health of employees.
 “Chronic workplace stress that has not been successfully managed” is the WHO official diagnosis.
 O.C.
 Tanner